Each of us has different workday schedules, working styles, personal aesthetic tastes, and physical limitations that affect our ideal workspaces.

 - a tendency to feel positively about other physical features of the office

 One relatively simple way to encourage stronger place identity in the office is to encourage employees to decorate and personalize their own individual spaces with whatever they choose.
+Allowing your employees to introduce their own taste with their decor ideas can have a ton of benefits.
 This often happens naturally if it’s encouraged by managers, and it can lead to more colorful, playful workspaces that employees feel a stronger connection with.

 Some managers cited in the study also allowed employees to rearrange desks and furniture any way they wanted in order to “meet their evolving needs for collaboration or privacy.”
 The ability to move furniture around within their own office units also gave them a stronger feeling of ownership in the space.